MateeDevs/ci-setup/README.md

 ## Launchd tasks

 ⚠️ Deprecated - use [official service configuration](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service) ⚠️
+- Just make sure that all services starts unders login zsh (by adding `/bin/zsh -l` to ProgramArguments)

 ### How to use
 - Copy tasks into `~/Library/LaunchAgents` and restart CI server.